Cocky medical students play Russian Roulette with death to peek into the afterlife. But where do these ‘flatliners’ really end up?

 Curiosity killed the cat

 Flatliners sits somewhere between Mary Shelley’s Frankenstein and R. L. Stevenson’s Strange Case of Dr Jekyll and Mr Hyde.
-Like those Gothic horror stories, it’s about scientists who push the boundaries of the impossible … and sin against God and society as a result.
+Like those Gothic horror stories, Flatliners is about scientists who push the boundaries of the impossible … and sin against God and society as a result.

 Here, Nelson Wright is the ‘mad scientist’ itching to discover what lies beyond death.

-The Hippocratic Oath and similar ethics codes asks doctors to never intentionally cause harm.
+Medical ethics codes, such as The Hippocratic Oath, ask doctors to never intentionally cause harm.
 Nelson throws this out of the window when he devises an experiment that involves a form of guided suicide.

 But wait, there’s more: